 II) Prepare a test suspension of his-ve Salmonella Typhimurium in a plain buffer with test chemical (eg. 2-aminofluorene).
 Also add a small amount of histidine.

-Note: small amount of histidine is required for initial growth of bacteria.
+Note: small amount of histidine is required so bacteria starts growing.
 Once histidine is depleted only those bacteria mutated to gain the ability to synthesize histidine form colonies.

 III) Also prepare a control suspension of His-ve Salmonella Typhimurium but without test chemicals.